-Your safe-space policy builds on basic security protocols, giving specific consideration to what would happen if an immigration agent requested access to your facility or information about a parent, child, or staff member.
-If your basic security protocols are thorough and consistently implemented and enforced, you will be less likely to inadvertently release information to immigration agents or allow an unauthorized visitor on the premises.
+Your safe space policy builds on basic security protocols, considering what would happen if an immigration agent requested access to your facility or information about a parent, child, or staff member.
+If your basic security protocols are thorough and consistently implemented and enforced, you will be less likely to inadvertently release information to immigration agents or allow an unauthorized visitor on the premises of your program.